 Its importance for SEO & Marketing

-Google Suggest is used by SEOs and content marketers to find relevant Keyword-suggestions and discover popular content for content marketing strategies.
+Google Suggest is used by SEOs and Content used by marketers to create relevant Keyword-suggestions and find popular content for Content Marketing to discover strategies.
 It can also be used in combination with a manual analysis of the SERPs can be used to determine the search intent of a particular search term, as well as related topics and keywords.

 It is also relevant how the seeker relates to the SERPs behaves, since certain onebox results are displayed directly.
 This could reduce the number of users navigating to a web page, since they get the information they want directly in the predictions.